agrc/gis.utah.gov/data/google-imagery-license-signup/index.md

 scaling using the Compute Engine.
 AGRC will be able to distribute the original .jp2 image files to qualifying organizations with on-premise use needs for the files or local mosaics (911, Blue Stakes, etc).

-Get started by getting a primary contact designated for your organization and sign up using the Organizational Usage Agreement.
+Get started by getting a primary contact designated for your organization and sign up using the
+<a href="https://docs.google.com/a/utah.gov/forms/d/18FnT2fdg7nrA9xZYKUYV5UvxG0GO9w9DNFfeNG1D4TU/viewform"><strong>Organizational Usage Agreement</strong></a>.

 Any questions can be directed to <a href="mailto:bgranberg@utah.gov">Bert Granberg</a> (801-538-3163) or <a href="mailto:rkelson@utah.gov">Rick Kelson</a> (801-538-3237).